Cantor's diagonal argument

-An illustration of Cantor's diagonal argument (in base 2) for the existence of uncountable sets.
+An illustration of Cantor's diagonal argument for the existence of uncountable sets: the set of binary sequences is uncountable.
 The sequence at the bottom cannot occur anywhere in the enumeration of sequences above.

 An infinite set may have the same cardinality as a proper subset of itself, as the depicted bijection f(x)=2x from the natural to the even numbers demonstrates.
 Nevertheless, infinite sets of different cardinalities exist, as Cantor's diagonal argument shows.

 Cantor's diagonal argument (among various similar names) is a mathematical proof that there are infinite sets which cannot be put into one-to-one correspondence with the infinite set of natural numbers – informally, that there are sets which in some sense contain more elements than there are positive integers.
 Such sets are now called uncountable sets, and the size of infinite sets is treated by the theory of cardinal numbers, which Cantor began.

 Georg Cantor published this proof in 1891, but it was not his first proof of the uncountability of the real numbers, which appeared in 1874.

 However, it demonstrates a general technique that has since been used in a wide range of proofs, including the first of Gödel's incompleteness theorems and Turing's answer to the Entscheidungsproblem.
 Diagonalization arguments are often also the source of contradictions like Russell's paradox and Richard's paradox.